I do like seeing these come onto the market although this 1970s Royston Summers lakeside modern house in Esher, Surrey is some way out of my budget.

 But that work has been done with one eye on keeping the integrity of the overall design.
 The exposed brick inside is still in place, as is the wooden staircase, which works in some double-height space and from what I can see, the original layout.

-As you might have guessed, as well as the style comes space.
-A lot of space.
+As you might have guessed, as well as the style comes living space.
+A lot of space too.
 4,000 sq. ft. in total, including a substantial entrance hall, a living room, the kitchen and breakfast room, a dining room and a family room on the ground floor.

 Upstairs you will find a master bedroom with en-suite bathroom, four further bedrooms, two more bathrooms, and a laundry area.
 But that’s not quite the end of the story.

 The outside space is also worth talking about with this house.
 Yes, you have the much sought-after lakeside location (which must be a dream to wake up to), but you also get landscaped gardens, a swimming pool, sauna with changing room and an integral double garage.
 That’s an impressive set of leisure facilities.
 At least, when the weather allows.
-If it doesn’t, just tinker with the car inside.
+If it doesn’t, just tinker with the car inside or enjoy the internal luxury.

-Architecture, location, setting and luxury, Inevitably it all adds up when it comes to the price.
-In this case, it adds up to an asking price of £2,195,000.
+Architecture, location, setting, the luxurious interior and the leisure areas.
+Inevitably it all adds up when it comes to the price.
+In this case, it adds up to a guide price of £2,100,000.

-Images and details courtesy of House.
+Images and details courtesy of Curchods.
 For more details and to make an enquiry, please visit the website.